Halesowen Abbey: Attempted deposition

 The outstanding case of the deposition, or attempted deposition, of an abbot of Halesowen occurred in 1311, when Walter de la Flagge was abbot.
 In 1310 Abbot Adam of Prémontré, presumably acting on rumours or reports he had received, had instructed the abbots of Dale and Langdon to carry out a visitation of Halesowen Abbey, taking with them the abbot of Welbeck: they were to correct abuses and be prepared to force the resignation of the abbot if necessary.
-They were to use ecclesiastical powers to put down rebellion but were authorised to call in the secular arm if necessary.
+They were to use ecclesiastical powers to put down rebellion, but were authorised to call in the secular arm if necessary.
 The situation was complicated by a conflict between the king and the Premonstratensian order over subsidies that the English abbeys were expected to remit to Prémontré Abbey: money that the king wanted to keep in the country.
 The king suspected that the visitation was a stratagem for extracting a subsidy and sent a copy of his prohibition of such payments to the abbots of Dale and Langdon on 7 May 1311.
-However, the visitation went ahead and the three abbots pronounced the abbot of Halesowen incontinent, uncooperative, incompetent and unfit to rule, on numerous grounds deserving of excommunication.
+However, the visitation went ahead, and the three abbots pronounced the abbot of Halesowen incontinent, uncooperative, incompetent, and unfit to rule, on numerous grounds deserving of excommunication.
 Brother Lawrence, a deposed abbot of Bayham Abbey, whose offences were not quite defined, was condemned in the most verbose terms as a scandal to the faith.
 Brother Batholomew of Coventry was a confirmed liar.
-Brother Robert de Boudon was guilty of incontinence, conspiracy and violent disturbance of the peace.
-The prior, they reported, was the son of a cleric (which would have excluded him from the order without special permission), incapable of his office, an open conspirator, not trusted to hear confession by the canons.
+Brother Robert de Boudon was guilty of incontinence, conspiracy, and violent disturbance of the peace.
+The prior, they reported, was the son of a cleric (which would have excluded him from the order without special permission), incapable of his office, an open conspirator, and not trusted by the canons to hear confession.
 Joh Gorscote was in the same mould as the abbot.
-However, before the visitors could proceed against them, the accused produced the king's prohibition, claiming that it made them immune against their sentence.
-When the visitors persisted they were expelled from the abbey.
+However, before the visitors could proceed against them, the accused produced the king's prohibition, claiming that it made them immune to their sentence.
+When the visitors persisted, they were expelled from the abbey.
 They were even refused accommodation, at their own expense, at one of its granges or farms.
-They travelled to Dale where they assured themselves that the king's prohibition did not apply to visitations as such and, on the Nativity of Saint John the Baptist (24 June), pronounced their sentences.
+They travelled to Dale, where they assured themselves that the king's prohibition did not apply to visitations as such and, on the Nativity of Saint John the Baptist (24 June), pronounced their sentences.
 The abbot, prior, sub-prior, sacristan, precentor, cellarer and John of Gorscote were solemnly and publicly excommunicated: members of the order were not to communicate with them until they were absolved by the abbot of Prémontré.
 To signal that this was not just the judgement of the two visitors commissioned by Prémontré, the abbot of Welbeck appended his seal to the document.
 It is not clear precisely what effect the visitation and the sentences had on the running of Halesowen Abbey.
-The next known election was not until 1314, when Barthlomew became abbot, so it is possible that the slippery Abbot Walter managed to remain in post for some years.
+The next known election was not until 1314, when Bartholomew became abbot, so it is possible that the slippery Abbot Walter managed to remain in post for some years.